pravega/bookkeeper-operator/doc/rbac.md

 You can optionally configure non-default service accounts for the Bookkeeper.

-For BookKeeper, set the `serviceAccountName` field under the `spec` block.
+For Bookkeeper, set the `serviceAccountName` field under the `spec` block.

 ```
 ...